Financial Accountability Return Guide

 Your accountant/bookkeeper can assist you to establish a costing structure to easily identify income and expenditure activity relating to each of your funding grants from the department.
 In some financial accounting systems this is called a ‘funding code’ or a ‘project number’ for each grant.

-See more information in the Financial Accountability – Information for Services FAQs and the 2023 Start Strong for Community Preschool FAQs.
+See more information in the Frequently asked questions section on the Financial Accountability – Information for Services webpage and the 2024 Start Strong for Community Preschool FAQs.

-If you received funding for the Disability and Inclusion Program or the Start Strong Pathways Program, remember to first deduct wages paid to staff under these grants, from the total wages line-item on your audited/non-audited financial income and expenditure statements from your accountant/bookkeeper.
+If services received funding for the Disability and Inclusion Program, Start Strong Pathways Program, Additional Targeted Equity Loading, Health or Development Program or where there is generic expenditure under multiple programs, remember to first deduct wages paid to staff, resources or operational expenses under these grants, from the total wages (or operational) line-item on the service’s audited/non-audited financial income and expenditure statements from your accountant/bookkeeper.

-Do this before you enter the wages amounts into each wages line items on the financial accountability statement.
+Do this before entering any wages amounts into wages line items on the financial accountability statement.

 Service delivery staff: Enter expenditure for staff directly involved in service delivery.